dnotq/starterkit/README.md

 The code is roughly split into to main parts consisting of the GUI and the application.

-The SDL2-based GUI is required to run on the main process, so a LibUV thread is created to run the application.
-Both SDL2 and LibUV work in an event type configuration, and application code is generally executed via call-backs (in the case of LibUV), or in response to user events (in the case of SDL2).
+The SDL2 event-handler is required to run on the main process, so an SDL2 thread is created for rendering, and a LibUV thread is created to run the application.
+Both SDL2 and LibUV use an event-model, and application code is generally executed via call-backs (in the case of LibUV), or in response to user events (in the case of SDL2).

 The GUI and application-thread communicate via an asynchronous LibUV signal.

 ```
-main -+---> sk_gui_run()  SDL2+IMGUI
+main -+---> sk_gui_run()  SDL2+OpenGL3+IMGUI
       |        |
       |        | GUI calls to let app know of a user action.
       |        V